ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Tutorial
 ========

-Creating tender for negotiation procedure
+Creating tender for reporting procedure
 -----------------------------------------

-Let's provide the data attribute in the body submitted:

-.. include:: tutorial/tender-post-attempt-json-data.http
-   :code:

-Success!
-Now we can see that new object was created.
-Response code is `201` and `Location` response header reports the location of the created object.
-The body of response reveals the information about the created tender: its internal `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
-Note that tender is created with `active` status.

-Let's access the URL of the created object (the `Location` header of the response):

-.. include:: tutorial/blank-tender-view.http
-   :code:

-..
-XXX body is empty for some reason (printf fails)

-We can see the same response we got after creating tender.

-Let's see what listing of tenders reveals us:

-.. include:: tutorial/tender-listing.http
-   :code:

-We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.

-Let's try creating tender with more data, passing the `procuringEntity` of a tender:
+Let's try creating tender with some data, passing the `procuringEntity` of a tender:

 .. include:: tutorial/create-tender-procuringEntity.http
    :code:

-And again we have `201 Created` response code, `Location` header and body with extra `id`, `tenderID`, and `dateModified` properties.
+We have `201 Created` response code, `Location` header and body with extra `id`, `tenderID`, and `dateModified` properties.

 Let's check what tender registry contains:

 .. include:: tutorial/tender-listing-after-procuringEntity.http
    :code:

-And indeed we have 2 tenders now.
+We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.

 Modifying tender
 ----------------